Heptapleurum arboricola

 Heptapleurum arboricola (syn.
-Schefflera arboricola, 鹅掌藤 (ézhǎng téng, goose-sole vine)) is a flowering plant in the family Araliaceae, native to Taiwan and Hainan Province, China.
+Schefflera arboricola, 鹅掌藤 (ézhǎng téng, goose-sole vine)) is a flowering plant in the family Araliaceae, native to Hainan Province, China and Taiwan.
 Its common name is dwarf umbrella tree, as it resembles a smaller version of the umbrella tree, Heptapleurum actinophyllum.

 Description

 It is an evergreen shrub growing to 8–9 m tall, free-standing, or clinging to the trunks of other trees as an epiphyte.
 The leaves are palmately compound, with 7–9 leaflets, the leaflets 9–20 cm long and 4–10 cm broad (though often smaller in cultivation) with a wedge-shaped base, entire margin, and an obtuse or acute apex, sometimes emarginate.
 The leaves are leathery in texture, shiny green, glabrous on the upper surface and somewhat lighter and matte on the underside.
 Young plants have smaller leaves and fewer leaflets.
 Each leaflet has a central rib that divides it into two halves, with between four and six ribs clearly visible up to the third order.
 The stipules merge with the petiole, the length of which is 12-15 cm.